StafflinePeoplePlus/sanitize-html/README.md

-# sanitize-html
+# sanitize-html (but ssr)

 <a href="https://apostrophecms.com/"><img src="https://raw.githubusercontent.com/apostrophecms/sanitize-html/main/logos/logo-box-madefor.png" align="right" /></a>

-sanitize-html provides a simple HTML sanitizer with a clear API.
+sanitize-html provides a simple HTML sanitizer with a clear API. (and now with the ability to sanitize html serverside using cloudflare workers)

 sanitize-html is tolerant.
 It is well suited for cleaning up HTML fragments such as those created by CKEditor and other rich text editors.
 It is especially handy for removing unwanted CSS when copying and pasting from Word.